 Preheat oven to 400F.
 In a medium mixing bowl, mix together all of the ingredients for the burgers without overworking the meat.
 Divide meat into 3 equal portions and form into ½-inch thick patties.
 Use your thumb to make an indentation in the center of each burger.
 Set aside.

-In one large bowl add 1/2 tablespoon of oil and gently toss onions, then place onto tray.
+In one large bowl add 1/2 tablespoon of oil and gently toss onions, then place onto a tray.
 Do the same for every veggie except the broccoli when you use a full tablespoon.
-Arrange them in a single layer onto your cookie sheet in the order of the rainbow: red bell pepper, carrots, yellow squash, broccoli and red onion.
+Arrange them in a single layer onto your cookie sheet in the order of the rainbow: red bell pepper, carrots, yellow squash, broccoli, and red onion.
 Sprinkle on salt and black pepper.
-Cook for 20-25 minutes or until they’re just starting to brown and the carrots are fork tender.
+Cook for 20-25 minutes or until they’re just starting to brown and the carrots are fork-tender.

 Mid-Day Energy Bombs